-The audit committee reviewed and discussed the Company's audited financial statements for the year ended December 31, 2023 with management, as well as with the Company's independent auditors.
-The audit committee discussed with the independent auditors the matters required to be discussed by the statement on Auditing Standards No. 1301, as well as various accounting issues relating to presentation of certain items in the Company's financial statements and compliance with Section 10A of the Securities Exchange Act of 1934, as amended.
+The audit committee reviewed and discussed the Company's audited financial statements for the year ended December 31, 2024 with management, as well as with the Company's independent auditors.
+The audit committee discussed with the independent auditors the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB") and the Securities and Exchange Commission.
 The audit committee received the written disclosures and letter from the independent auditors required by the applicable requirements of the PCAOB regarding the independent auditors' communications with the audit committee concerning independence, and has discussed with the independent auditors their independence.

-Based upon the review and discussions referred to above, the audit committee recommended that the Company's audited financial statements be included in the Company's annual report on Form 10-K for the year ended December 31, 2023 for filing with the Securities and Exchange Commission.
-The Board evaluated the performance of Marcum LLP and re-appointed the firm as the Company's independent auditors for the fiscal year ending December 31, 2024.
+Based upon the review and discussions referred to above, the audit committee recommended that the Company's audited financial statements be included in the Company's annual report on Form 10-K for the year ended December 31, 2024 for filing with the Securities and Exchange Commission.
+The Board evaluated the qualifications of CBIZ CPAs P.C. and appointed the firm as the Company's independent auditors for the fiscal year ending December 31, 2025.